bimaguava/123-log/content/computer/create-windows-to-go-live-persistence-bootable-usb-from-hirens-iso.md

 > My USB drive need to be persistence to be working with hirens boot in case repairing pc

+* This method can be applied to Windows 7/8/10 without fear, without stuck in a many hours with Haesle WinToUSB :v

 ### Requirements

 * Hirens boot PE iso